w-schwier/CV/README.md

 - Helped lead the winning team in an inter-house music cup over two consecutive years
 - Performed in two school plays and helped backstage for other productions
 - Performed in a play at the Edinburgh Fringe festival
-- Managed and performed in a school talent competition, winning two of three nights
+- Managed and performed in a school music competition, winning two of three nights
 - Performed in multiple other events